Your uploads encrypted in your browser Open source

 What you shareOne self-contained HTML fileA whole site / folder of files

-Default visibilityPrivate — only people with the linkPublic URL anyone can open
+Default visibilityPrivate — only people with the linkPublic *.netlify.app URL

-Privacy modelClient-side AES-256-GCM; we store only ciphertextFiles stored and served in plaintext by the host
+Privacy modelClient-side AES-256-GCM; we store only ciphertextFiles served in plaintext from the CDN

-Expiry & deletion7 / 30 days / never; replace or delete anytimeLives until you delete it from your account
+Expiry & deletion7 / 30 days / never; replace or delete anytimeLives in your account until you delete it

-Custom domain, CDN, CINo — not a hostYes — a full hosting platform
+Custom domain, CDN, CINo — it isn't a hostYes — a full hosting platform

 FAQ

-By default it's served at a public URL anyone can open; password protection is a paid feature. html.cloud is private by design — the file is encrypted in your browser and the key stays in the link's # fragment, never sent to the server.
+No — site-wide password protection is a paid Netlify feature (the Pro plan, $20/mo on their credit-based pricing).
+A free anonymous drop sits at a public *.netlify.app URL that anyone with the address can open. html.cloud is private at no cost: the file is encrypted in your browser and the key stays in the link's # fragment, never sent to the server.